 04. We're more educated

 We don't like to brag, of course.
 But in general, we designers are highly educated beings.
-And highly educated people (according to this report from USA Today and this report from US News) live longer.
-That's partly due to the sense of goal-driven purpose, mentioned in point 01, which following a course can give you.
+And highly educated people (according to this report) live longer.
+That's partly due to the sense of goal-driven purpose, mentioned in point #1, which following a course can give you.
 So maybe now is a good time to re-energise yourself with an evening class or two.

 05. We like a laugh